Latest News

 What is Substack?
 It's like a newsletter mixed with a blog mixed with bologna.
 Mine is called Love Songs Etc. It's like a boxed set mixed with a memoir mixed with bologna.

-Sign up for free, and my posts will arrive directly in your email inbox every couple of weeks.
-Paid subscribers enjoy perks like early-bird tickets, high-resolution downloads of rarities, discounts on merch, and new music before it's released.
+Sign up for free, and my posts will arrive directly in your email inbox.
+Premium subscribers enjoy perks like early-bird tickets, high-resolution downloads of rarities, discounts on merch, and new music before it's released.